kkmita/kkmita.github.io/aboutme.md

 I still have this problem-solving attitude and believe that the analytical tools serve to resolve a specific problem (that often needs to be framed first).

 These two terms interleave in my opinion, but still represent different roots.
-Anyway, my favourite quotation and a motto says it all:
+Anyway, my favourite quotation and motto says it all:

 *"Statistics is more a way of thinking or reasoning than a bunch of prescriptions for beating data to elicit answers."*
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Radhakrishna Rao, C., *Statistics And Truth: Putting Chance To Work*, World